AryanJ-afk/COVID19-Dashboard/readme.md

   * Proxy for severity of the outbreak and healthcare response.
   * Decreasing CFR often reflects better testing, treatments, or vaccination.

----

-## 🌐 Deployment

-The app can be deployed to **Streamlit Community Cloud** or platforms like **Render/Heroku**.
-Once deployed, share the live link in your **LinkedIn, GitHub, or resume**.

----

-## ✨ Future Improvements

-* Add vaccination data from *Our World in Data*
-* Enable continent/region filters
-* Include forecasting (Prophet/ARIMA) for case projections
-* Export a PDF summary of the latest trends